Quantum Enhanced Cavity QED Interferometer with Partially Delocalized Atoms in Lattices

 Here we propose a quantum enhanced lattice-based protocol that uses the motional eigenstates of the combined lattice plus gravity potential, the so-called Wannier-Stark (WS) states, to overcome relevant limitations faced by current atomic sensors.
-The key idea is the use of delocalization of WS states over a few lattice sites, which enables averaging out the undesirable inhomegeneities of atom-cavity couplings at specific lattice depths.
-This allows for the generation of uniform spin squeezed states via dynamical one-axis twisting (OAT) evolution \cite{kitawaga1993,wineland1992}, even in incommensurate lattice-cavity geometries.
-The uniformly generated spin squeezed states, are not only useful for direct injection into free-falling interferometers for quantum enhanced measurements \cite{Wu2019}, but also ideal for short-range force sensing, which requires loading small atomic clouds close to a surface \cite{alauze2018trapped}.
-We propose after the squeezing generation to apply a compound pulse sequence to transfer the atoms to WS orbitals separated by several lattice sites to improve phase accumulation.
+The key idea is the use of delocalized WS states over a few lattice sites, which enables averaging out the inhomegeneities of atom-cavity couplings at specific lattice depths.
+This allows for the generation of uniform spin squeezed states via dynamical one-axis twisting (OAT) evolution \cite{kitawaga1993,wineland1992}, or via homogeneous quantum nondemolition (QND) measurements \cite{Braginsky1996,Mandel1998}, even in incommensurate lattice-cavity geometries.
+The uniformly generated spin squeezing are not only useful for quantum enhanced measurements of gravity \cite{Wu2019}, but also ideal for fundamental tests of short-ranged forces \cite{alauze2018trapped,Xu2019} which require loading small atomic clouds close to a surface or a source mass, such as dark energy \cite{Matt2017}, Casimir-Polder forces \cite{Harber2005}, and non-Newtonian corrections of gravity \cite{Kapner2007,Sushkov2011}.
+Furthermore, the ability to tune the inhomogeneities of couplings to a bosonic mode that mediates interactions or introduces disorder opens new possibilities in quantum many-body simulators \cite{Ritsch2013}.

+Our work focuses on the dynamical generation of spin squeezing and the interferometric sequence to transfer the atoms to WS orbitals separated by several lattice sites to improve phase accumulation.
 Moreover, the interferometric phase can be mapped into a magnified rotation of the atomic internal state by reversing the squeezing protocol, which can be measured without the need of below-SQL detection resolution \cite{Davis2016,hosten2016quantum,Schulte2020ramsey}.
-After accounting for primary sources of decoherence, we show that applying our scheme to arrays of $10^4$ atoms, it should be possible to detect short-range forces such as non-Newtonian corrections of gravity \cite{Sushkov2011} acting at $\mu$m-scale distances, with an averaging time reduced by a factor of $10$ compared to unentangled lattice-based interferometers \cite{Tarallo2014,alauze2018trapped}.
+After accounting for primary sources of decoherence, we show that applying our scheme to arrays of $10^4$ atoms, it should be possible to detect short-range forces acting at $\mu$m-scale distances, with an averaging time reduced by a factor of $10$ compared to unentangled lattice-based interferometers \cite{Tarallo2014,alauze2018trapped}.

 {\it System.}---We consider an ensemble of $N$ ultracold atoms, with mass $M$ trapped in a vertical standing-wave optical cavity, as depicted in Fig.~\ref{fig1}.
 The atoms are confined in the lowest band of a one dimensional (1D) optical lattice oriented along the vertical direction $\hat{z}$.
 The gravitational potential with local acceleration $g$ generates a differential energy shift $Mgz$ between two atoms separated by a vertical distance $z$.
 Two long-lived internal levels of the atoms, with energy splitting $\hbar\omega_0$, are used to encode a spin-$1/2$ degree of freedom with states labeled as $|\uparrow\rangle$ and $|\downarrow\rangle$.
 A single cavity mode with frequency $\omega_c$ and wavelength $\lambda_c$ couples the $|\uparrow\rangle$ and $|\downarrow\rangle$ states to an optically excited state $|e\rangle$ of the atoms separated by a frequency $\omega_e$ from the $|\downarrow\rangle$ state.
 The atom-cavity coupling has a spatial profile $\mathcal{G}_{\uparrow,\downarrow}(z)=\mathcal{G}_{\uparrow,\downarrow}^{0}\cos(k_c z)$, where $k_c=2\pi/\lambda_c$.
 The cavity mode is coherently pumped by an external field detuned from the cavity resonance by $\Delta_c=\omega_p-\omega_c$.